Paris 1 Panthéon-Sorbonne University: Latin Quarter campus

-Centre Pantheon
+Panthéon Centre

-The Center Pantheon, which should not be confused with the Pantheon itself, was the building of the Faculty of Law of the former Universisty of Paris and is located opposite the Pantheon.
+The Panthéon Centre, which should not be confused with the Panthéon itself, was the building of the Faculty of Law of the former University of Paris and is located opposite the Pantheon.
 It was designed by Jacques-Germain Soufflot in 1760 as part of a new architectural ensemble for the Montagne Sainte-Geneviève.
 The Faculty of Law building was completed in 1744.